apoorvrocks/DS-261-Project/README.md

 Dataset.py - This file contains code to preprocess and load data

 models.py - This file contains all the models used

+BrainNetGAN.py - This file contains the code to train Brain Net GAN and generate new AD , CN brain graphs